Thursday, March 23, 2023

 The officer explained that he had just answered that he had received all the information, which stated that legal council was allowed.

 Soon the testimony began.
 I explained the hell I had went through.
-Karli pointed out that there were two weeks worth of tape recordings in addition to the clip I had submitted as evidence.
+Carolyn pointed out that there were two weeks worth of tape recordings in addition to the clip I had submitted as evidence.

 The fact that she quit a few days after me spoke volumes as well.
 I was convinced this would be an open and shut case.

 It came time for the others to speak.
-William asked questions of the witnesses.
+Bill asked questions of the witnesses.
 He portrayed the story as I instigated the problems.
 He also focused on the fact that we missed deadline and had spelling and grammar errors.

 She was right in a sense.
 My leaving did hurt the staff, but management hurt everyone by allowing the behavior and I had to stand up for myself.